 It can be cold in the north-facing Montée du Fond sector, but the snow there is often unbeatable.
 Low down in this part of the ski area is the Moutière chairlift, which is well-used, and can get busy.
 Higher up are two funitel lifts, the Grand Fond, and the Funitel de Thorens.
 In between, in terms of altitude, are the parallel Plateau draglifts, which serve the snowpark (covered on a separate snowpark page).

 The Caron cable car, in the Caron sector, was the largest cable car in the world when it was built in 1982.
 It's still hugely impressive, taking you up to 3200m.
 At the top, there's a viewpoint, the Freeride Cafe Caron, one red and three black pistes, and access to many off piste itineraries.

 One of the pistes down from the Cime de Caron, Combe de Rosael, leads to the Rosael sector, on the Maurienne side of the ski area.
 It's also accessible from the top of the Funitel Grand Fond (this is the easier access).
 Rosael often has sunshine and quieter pistes.
-In 2013-14, there's a new fast 6-seater chairlift in Rosael, called Peyron (which was new for the 2013-14 season).
-They also installed a zip-wire from the top of Bouchet to the top of the Funitel de Thorens.
+There's a fast 6-seater chairlift in Rosael, called Peyron (which was new for the 2013-14 season).
+They also installed a zip-wire from the top of another chairlift, Bouchet, to the top of the Funitel de Thorens.